-16.4.1.1 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than originally allotted (minimum of 20 overs), then a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
+16.4.1.1 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than originally allotted (minimum of 20 overs (25 overs for the Semi-Finals and the Final),), then a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
 This revised target is to be calculated using DLS.
 The target set will always be a whole number and one run less will constitute a Tie.